What is FluxPay?

 Option 1: Dashboard (Default)

-Set a default webhook URL in your dashboard that applies to all payments:
+Set a default webhook URL in your dashboard:

 1. 1.
 Go to Settings → Webhooks